 This course aims to use environmental management to deliver sustainable agricultural management.
 Students will gain a holistic understanding and the interdisciplinary training to identify on-farm environmental risks and the knowledge and skills needed to develop answers.

-The structure of the MSc Environmental Management for Agriculture course is based on four core modules and a choice of five specialist modules, as well as a supervised research project related to the field of agriculture.
+The structure of the MSc Environmental Management for Agriculture course is based on five core modules, a supervised research project related to the field of agriculture, and a choice of 3 optional modules.
 Students will begin their studies, for both full-time and part time students, with a core module in Sustainability and Environmental Systems.

 Why choose this course?

 - Learn environmental skills to enable the delivery of sustainable agricultural production